codegold79/100DaysOfCode/log.md

 **Thoughts** I was trying to overcomplicate things.
 Hopefully, tomorrow I can start working on integration tests.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 72: Monday, November 18, 2019

+**Today's Progress** Read chapters 6 and 7 of Get Programming With Go and completed exercises for 6.

+**Link(s) to Work** https://github.com/codegold79/get-programming-with-go/tree/master/lesson06